microsoft/fluentui/apps/public-docsite/src/pages/Styles/FileTypeIconsPage/docs/web/FileTypeIconsImplementation.md

-The most durable and future-proof way to get the right icon for a file or item is to use the [file-type-icons package](https://github.com/microsoft/fluentui/tree/master/packages/file-type-icons) from Fluent UI (`@fluentui/react-file-type-icons` on npm).
+The most durable and future-proof way to get the right icon for a file or item is to use the [react-file-type-icons package](https://github.com/microsoft/fluentui/tree/master/packages/react-file-type-icons) from Fluent UI (`@fluentui/react-file-type-icons` on npm).

 The following code shows you how to specify a file type icon by extension, item type, icon size, and image type using the `@fluentui/react-file-type-icons` package along with Fluent UI's `<Icon>` component: